Secrets of MLM

 You see, the top people did their work already.
 They worked hard at the beginning to sell the idea to idealists who are pushing the program for them.
 Once the system is in place, they can flash a wad of cash on the underlings, take them on trips, and buy them cars as perks to keep them interested in pushing the plan for them.
 Those people selling you the plan get vacations, but it is usually a “vacation” in selling the plan to people in another town or a convention to hype up members.

-Most people do not have that kind of enthusiasm to devote that amount of time into the business.
+Most people do not have the kind of enthusiasm to devote that amount of time to the business.
 If, after a few months, they have few recruits and drop out.
 Honestly, if you were asked to spend $200 a month on products, but had no downline, how long would you stay?

 Some of the plans out there require you to spend huge amounts of money each month on products you probably would never buy outside of the plan.
 If you are financially strapped, is it fair to be guilt-tripped into agreeing to buy a $195 a month package of overpriced goods you don’t use on the chance that it will pay for itself when you con at least 3 people and they con three people each into doing the same thing?
 It is not as easy as it seems.